coohom/cloud-docs/src/user_manual.md

 <br/>

-> NOTE: if you have any usage issue about Minervas system, please contact <minervas@qunhemail.com>.
+> NOTE: if you have any usage issue about MINERVAS system, please contact <minervas@qunhemail.com>.